parafoxia/analytix/README.md

 <hr />
 </div>

-## Compatibility

-CPython versions 3.8 through 3.12 and PyPy versions 3.8 through 3.10 are officially supported.
-Windows, MacOS, and Linux are all supported.

 ## Features

-- Pythonic syntax lets you feel right at home
+* Pythonic syntax lets you feel right at home
-- Dynamic error handling saves hours of troubleshooting and makes sure only valid requests count toward your API quota
+* Dynamic error handling saves hours of troubleshooting and makes sure only valid requests count toward your API quota
-- A clever interface allows you to make multiple requests across multiple sessions without reauthorising
+* A clever interface allows you to make multiple requests across multiple sessions without reauthorising
-- Extra support allows the native saving of CSV files and conversion to DataFrame objects
+* Extra support enables you to export reports in a variety of filetypes and to a number of DataFrame formats
-- Easy enough for beginners, but powerful enough for advanced users
+* Easy enough for beginners, but powerful enough for advanced users

 ## Installation